roberttwomey/DSC180A-Quantifying-Style/02-Cultural_Analytics.md

 ### In Class Activities

-* Discussion of Mondrian and Rothko projects from Artnome and Manovich.
+* Discussion of your responses to the Mondrian and Rothko projects from Artnome and Manovich.

 ### Assigned Readings